 Colombia’s congress has reopened an investigation against former President Juan Manuel Santos for his alleged involvement in the illegal funding of his campaign by disgraced Brazilian engineering firm Odebrecht.

-The president of the House of Representative’s Accusation’s Commission, Ricardo Ferrero (Democratic Center), said they were reopening a preliminary investigation after former congressman Bernardo Miguel Elias alleged in an interview with magazine Semana last month that Santos knew his convicted former campaign manager received illegal campaign contributions from Odebrecht.
+The president of the House of Representative’s Accusation’s Commission, Ricardo Ferro (Democratic Center), said they were reopening a preliminary investigation after former congressman Bernardo Miguel Elias alleged in an interview with magazine Semana last month that Santos knew his convicted former campaign manager received illegal campaign contributions from Odebrecht.

 “I served as director of the campaign of Juan Manuel Santos, who knew perfectly well that the resources they were given were coming from Odebrecht,” Elias told the magazine.

 Santos and a large group of his closet associates, including Elias, have already been investigated for ties to the scandal.
 Elias, Santos’ former campaign director, in February was sentenced to almost seven years in prison in February because he accepted $9 million in bribes from Odebrecht.

 Following the publication, Ferro said the Accusations Commission received a complaint and that his team was “obligated to process it,” and that they opened the preliminary investigation to see if the accusations should be formally investigated.

 The Odebrecht corruption scandal has reached the highest levels of the Colombian government, including Ferro’s own party that allegedly also received illegal funding from Odebrecht during the 2014 campaign.

 Earlier this year, it was revealed that in 2015 a key witness told Prosecutor General Nestor Humberto Martinez that allies of President Ivan Duque and his political patron, former President Alvaro Uribe, also received money from the Brazilian company.